rahul2302200/First/README.md

 **Introduction**

 This project is all about detecting plant diseases using a deep learning model.
-It helps in identifying different types of plant diseases by analyzing images of leaves.
-The model is trained using TensorFlow and can recognize multiple disease types from a dataset.
+It helps in identifying different types of plant diseases by analyzing images of leaves which is delivered with streamlit.
+The model is trained using TensorFlow and can recognize multiple disease types from a dataset 'test'.

 **Dataset**